koualab/conodictor/README.md

 Outputs:
          --out         Specify output folder.
          --mlen        Minimum sequence length to consider for prediction.
-         --ndup NDUP  Minimum number of sequence occurence for a sequence to be considered.
+         --ndup        Minimum number of sequence occurence for a sequence to be considered.
          --all         Display sequence without hits in output.
 Default: False.
          --force       Force re-use output directory.
 Default: Off.
 Computation:
          --cpus        Specify number of threads.
 Default: 1.